yggcwhat/test2/README.md

 app ->controller ->backend -> AttachmentController.php:editFileUrl()

-In the `editFileUrl` method, the suffix of `$newPathUrl` used in the `copy` function is not validated against a whitelist.
-This vulnerability can be exploited to modify the filename, as the suffix is controlled by the `suffix_url` parameter, which is controllable.
+The suffix of $newPathUrl in the "copy" function called in the "editFileUrl" method is not verified by the whitelist, which can be exploited to modify the file name.
+The suffix is controlled by the passed-in suffix_url and is controllable.

 ![image](https://github.com/user-attachments/assets/5cc40ef7-0d5f-4249-837f-5159475c2cee)